 ;

 Function arguments are evaluated in order, left to right, before the function invocation takes place.
 The calling convention is copy-in/copy-out (Section 8.6).
 For generic functions the type arguments can be explicitly specified in the function call.
 No implicit casting is used for function arguments; the types of the arguments must match the parameter types exactly.

+Similar to the C programming language, the result returned by a function call is discarded when the function call is used as a statement.

 Constructor invocations